redacademy/web-dev-sampler/markdown/responsive.md

 # Flexible Images & Media

-Where appropriated, we can also use vector images (in SVG format) to overcome the limitations of scaling up bitmap-format images:
+Where appropriate, we can also use vector images (in SVG format) to overcome the limitations of scaling up bitmap-format images:

 .center[
    ![Bitmap images vs Vectors](img/slide-assets/rwd-vector.gif)